VaibhavHaswani/textract-plus/docs/command_line_interface.rst

 .. note::

-    To make the command line interface as usable as possible, autocompletion of available options with textractplus is enabled by
+    To make the command line interface as usable as possible, autocompletion of available options with textract-plus is enabled by
     @kislyuk's amazing `argcomplete
     <https://github.com/kislyuk/argcomplete>`_ package.
 Follow
     instructions to `enable global autocomplete